Travel & conservation company, since 1991

 Haworthiopsis fasciata © Adriaan Grobler

-Thicket forms one of the major vegetation types in all three of South Africa’s Biodiversity Hotspots, namely the Cape Floristic Region, the Maputaland-Pondoland-Albany and the Succulent Karoo hotspots.
-Thicket can be found along the south-eastern coast of South Africa between the Gouritz River in the west and the Kei River in the east and it is the dominant vegetation in the central and eastern Little Karoo, and in the major river valleys coastward of the Great Escarpment.
-The largest areas of thicket occur in the valleys of the Gamtoos, Sundays and Fish rivers.
+Thicket forms one of the major vegetation types in all three of South Africa’s Biodiversity Hotspots: the Cape Floristic Region, the Maputaland-Pondoland-Albany, and the Succulent Karoo hotspots.
+Thicket can be found along the south-eastern coast of South Africa between the Gouritz River in the west and the Kei River in the east, and it is the dominant vegetation in the central and eastern Little Karoo, and in the major river valleys coastward of the Great Escarpment.
+The largest thicket areas occur in the valleys of the Gamtoos, Sundays and Fish rivers.

 Haworthiopsis viscosa © Adriaan Grobler